 - Foreign nationals arriving in Latvia are required to complete an online questionnaire at covidpass.lv, rather than a paper version.
-On completion, travellers will receive a QR code which must be shown to border guards on arrival. - Direct passenger flights are banned to and from countries with a rate of infection that exceeds twice the average for the EU/EEA/UK. - Effective 19 October: - Flights are now suspended between Latvia and Belgium and France, (in addition to Andorra, Czech Republic and the Netherlands). - Flights are no longer suspended between Latvia and Spain. - Entry is permitted for foreign nationals resident in EU and EEA countries (including the UK and the microstates) and Switzerland, as well as Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay. - Arrivals from these countries are not subject to ten-day self-isolation, unless they have in the previous 14 days been in a country with a 14-day cumulative incidence that exceeds the case rate in Latvia. - Effective 17 October: - The Vatican is added to the list of countries subject to self-isolation. - Estonia and Greece are removed from the list of countries subject to selfisolation. - Arrivals who have, in the previous 14 days, been in Andorra, Austria, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tunisia, the United Kingdom, the Vatican or any other non-EU/EEA country, are subject to self-isolation.
+On completion, travellers will receive a QR code which must be shown to border guards on arrival. - Direct passenger flights are banned to and from countries with a rate of infection that exceeds twice the average for the EU/EEA/UK. - Effective 23 November, flights are no longer suspended between Latvia and Czech Republic and Switzerland. - o Effective 16 November: - Flights are suspended between Latvia and Andorra, Czech Republic, Luxembourg and Switzerland and all third countries except Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruquay. - Entry is permitted for foreign nationals resident in EU and EEA countries (including the UK and the microstates) and Switzerland, as well as Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Arrivals from these countries are not subject to 10-day self-isolation, unless they have in the previous 14 days been in a country with a 14-day cumulative incidence that exceeds the case rate in Latvia.

-- Arrivals who have, in the previous 14 days, been only in Australia, Cyprus, Estonia, Finland, Greece, Japan, Latvia, New Zealand, Norway, Rwanda, South Korea, Thailand, Uruguay are not subject to self-isolation. - Land borders with Russia and Belarus are closed to public and private transport.
+- Effective 21 November: - Arrivals who have, in the previous 14 days, been in Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom or any other non-EU/EEA country, are subject to self-isolation. - Arrivals who have, in the previous 14 days, been only in Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand, Uruguay and Vatican are not subject to self-isolation. - Land borders with Russia and Belarus are closed to public and private transport.
 International air traffic is suspended (apart from certain repatriation flights). - Medical staff, social care, and social rehabilitation staff; educational staff; and kindergarten staff who are in close daily contact with their respective patients, clients, or children will only be allowed to observe the shorter, 10-day self-isolation period after leaving a so-called red country if they test negative for Covid-19 on the eighth day after their return. - Some Latvia visa application centres have reopened.